parsaeisa/Notes/Software engineering/Brokers/nats.md

 Streaming is a more persistant way to exchange messages .
 A persistant storage stores the message for the consumer to not sending it more than one time .

+The nats core doesn't persist the data.
+But nats-streaming does.
 Nats streaming enables duplex streaming it has four kinds .

+But Nats streaming needed a refactor and it got a hard process, hence they released jet-sreaming, which is better than jet-streaming in many ways.

 # Jetstream